Management

 Bev Fletcher, MBA , FRSA

-Chief OfficerI was the very first manager at LCA, worked here from 2001 – 2004 and then became Chairperson for 8 years so I knows and love the Centre, its purpose for local people and I'm back again as CEO after a challenging period for many of us following Covid.
+Chief OfficerI was the very first manager at LCA, worked here from 2001 – 2004 and then became Chairperson for 8 years so I know and love the Centre, its purpose for local people and I'm back again as CEO after a challenging period for many of us following Covid.
 Ready to lead the Centre into a more settled time, to meet the needs and fulfil the mission of the Centre, the needs of residents and users of the Centre and develop new activities, support more groups, engage more staff, extend café opening hours, maintain the quality of Centre activity and ensure its sustainability.
 I have worked on many projects in Salford and supported hundreds of local people in volunteering, training and employment.
-I am a Senior lecturer in Leadership and Management, a business manager, Director and I have over 30 years of management experience in the VCSE sectors.
+I was a Senior lecturer in Leadership and Management, a business manager, Director and I have over 30 years of management experience in the VCSE sectors.
 I was a founder of Salford City Radio, Creative Industry in Salford, and Salford Film Festival, and have supported many small to medium enterprises towards achieving sustainability.
 I am a Fellow of the Royal Society of Arts, was born and bred in Salford on Liverpool Street so I returned to work in the same Community and street I was born…just a few years ago.

 Karen Dyson